 Right Hand Facing Corner Sofa

-If the corner sofa doesn’t state left hand facing or right hand facing, it means that the corner sofa is equal in length on both sides and will be the same whichever corner it is placed in.
+If the corner sofa doesn’t state left hand facing or right-hand facing, it means it's equal in length on both sides and will be the same whichever corner it is placed in.